isomerpages/np-imdajtm/pages/About Us.md

 of work.</p>
 <p>To help existing tech professionals stay up to date with the latest technology
-and changes in their job roles, IMDA is working with five Training Partners to scale reskilling and upskilling efforts in AI and Analytics with an emphasis on Generative AI and two other in-demand areas – Software Engineering and Cloud and Mobility.</p>
+and changes in their job roles, IMDA is working with five Training Partners to scale up reskilling and upskilling efforts in AI and Analytics with an emphasis on Generative AI and two other in-demand areas – Software Engineering and Cloud and Mobility.</p>
 <h2>Jobs Transformation Map Training Partners</h2>
 <p>The Training Partners are:</p>